ATVB Diversity and Inclusion Leadership Recognition Award

 Current members of the ATVB Diversity Committee are not eligible to be nominated for the award.

-Electronic submission through the Council Awards Application System is required.
+Electronic submission through the Council Awards Application System is required for all award nominations and applications.
 Hard copies of the application cannot be accepted.

 The award will be presented at the spring ATVB Council dinner at the Vascular Discovery: From Genes to Medicine Scientific Sessions.
 The winner is expected to give a three- to five-minute speech to highlight the importance of diversity in the ATVB Council and/or the AHA.